hest-io/blox/README.md

-# AWSH: Cloud Shell - VS Code Remote Workspace
+# BLOX: Cloud Shell Builders Workspace

 AWS Shell: Load and use your AWS identities with all your favorite AWS tools inside VS Code using Remote

-## What is AWSH and how can it help me?
+## What is BLOX and how can it help me?

-The AWSH tools are a collection of Python and BASH helper scripts that are intended to augment your existing interaction with AWS by;
+The BLOX container is a collection tools, scripts and utilities that are intended to augment your existing interaction with AWS, specifically for provisioning and managing resources.
+Contains;

-- Helping with the loading of AWS credentials into the environment that can be re-used by all of your existing AWS toolset; Terraform, AWS CLI, Terraforming, Ansible, etc
+- AWSH (AWS Shell)
-- Helping to generate useful information about existing resources you already have on AWS in a format that can be used as part of a pipeline for other tools/apps
+- Terraform (multiple versions)

-## Using AWSH with VS Code Remote
+## Using BLOX with VS Code Remote

 - Clone the repo and open it in VS Code.
 VS Code will detect the Container configuration and offer to re-open your workspace in a Container